GreyWoulf/Multiverse_Portfolio/README.md

 I used Open Tutorials youtube page for a good source reference.

-*Not all features work right now, but updates will be made soon*
+*Not all features work right now, but updates will be made soon, especially with the media queries*